dswatson/prePSORT/Scripts/Response_Script.md

 Random Effect
 -------------

 As noted above, our study requires that we look for differential expression both between patients (i.e., at various tissue/time combinations) and within patients (i.e., across time points).
-To account for the intra-subject correlations inherent to this repeated measures design, we use the `duplicateCorrelation` function to approximate a mixed model in which the subject blocking variable becomes a random effect [Smyth, 2005](http://www.statsci.org/smyth/pubs/dupcor.pdf).
+To account for the intra-subject correlations inherent to this repeated measures design, we use the `duplicateCorrelation` function to approximate a mixed model in which the subject blocking variable becomes a random effect ([Smyth, 2005](http://www.statsci.org/smyth/pubs/dupcor.pdf)).
 Following the [advice of the package authors](https://support.bioconductor.org/p/59700/), we estimate `voom` weights and block correlations twice each.

 ``` r
 corfit <- duplicateCorrelation(v, des, block = pheno$Subject)